sander-1105/testApplicationA/README.md

 2. `ci.yml` file
    - Must exist in the repository root
-   - Contains the Helm chart repository URL
+   - Contains the Helm chart repository SSH URL
    - Format: `helm-chart-ssh-url: "git@github.com:owner/repo.git"`
+   - The repository name will be automatically extracted from the URL

+## Safety Features

+### Fail-Safe Mechanisms
+1. **Pre-validation**: Chart repository access is validated before any changes
+2. **Sequential execution**: Version update only happens after all validations pass
+3. **Atomic operations**: Each step includes comprehensive error handling
+4. **Branch protection**: All operations are restricted to main branch only

+### Error Handling
+The workflow includes comprehensive error handling for:
+- File existence checks
+- Version format validation
+- SSH connection and authentication
+- Git operation failures
+- Chart repository access issues
+- YAML parsing errors

 ## Permissions

 The workflow requires the following permissions:
 - `contents: write` - For pushing code and tags
 - `packages: write` - For package operations
-- `pull-requests: write` - For creating notifications
+- `pull-requests: write` - For PR operations
-- `issues: write` - For creating build status issues

 ## Concurrency Control